Set Current Location

 Muscle Beach welcomes all fitness buffs and tourists.
 The original muscle beach at Santa Monica was shut and hence evolved the Muscle Beach at Venice.
-It is an open air kind of a gymnasium where one can see well-toned bodies working it out even more.
+It is an open air kind of a gymnasium where one can see well-toned bodies working it out.
 This beach has also been a favorite among the celebrities.
-You will find people lifting weights, biking, swimming, sunbathing.
+You will find people lifting weights, biking, swimming, sunbathing and a whole lot more.
 This park is the most-sought after place by LA's health-conscious people.

 The Seaside Lagoon is a saltwater lagoon whose water comes from the ocean and is later chlorinated then dechlorinated to ensure clean the lagoon only uses clean saltwater.
 Besides swimming, you can play volleyball, enjoy a treat at one of the snack bars, build a sandcastle, or simply lounge around in the grassy area.
 Trained lifeguards are always on standby so the area is deemed safe at any given time.